-As the name suggests, a promissory note is a “promise” to pay a specified amount owed on a debt to a specific person, by a specific date or on demand.
+As its name suggests, a promissory note is a promise.
+A note promises to pay a specified amount of debt to a specific person, either by a specific date or on demand.

-In real estate, a promissory note is created to define the details of a property purchase.
-The terms of the purchase include the loan amount, interest rate, payment amount, amortization schedule, and the consequences of defaulting on the loan.
+In real estate, a promissory note is created to define the terms of a property purchase.
+The note spells out the loan amount, interest rate, payment amount, amortization schedule and consequences of defaulting.

-The promissory note is basically an IOU (“I owe you”) that specifies the terms of a loan and states that someone is promising to repay the loan.
+The promissory note is basically an IOU (“I owe you”).
+It specifies the terms of a loan and states that someone is promising to repay the loan.

-The mortgage or deed of trust provides the security for the loan that is evidenced by the promissory note.
-It will also contain an acceleration clause that allows the lender to demand the entire balance of loan be repaid if the borrower defaults.
+The mortgage or deed of trust provides security for the loan, evidenced by the promissory note.
+An acceleration clause allows lenders to demand the entire balance of loan be repaid if the borrower defaults.

 The mortgage or deed of trust is recorded in the county land records, usually shortly after the borrower signs it, finalizing the transaction.

-In the event the loan is fully paid off, the lender records a release (or satisfaction) of the mortgage or a deed of reconveyance (which is used in conjunction with deeds of trust) in the county land records.
+What happens when a loan is fully paid off?
+The lender records a release (or satisfaction) of the mortgage, or a deed of reconveyance (used with deeds of trust) in the county land records.

-A noteholder in the world of real estate is the person or party who receives payments on the note.
+In real estate, a noteholder is the person or party who receives payments on the note.

-At Alvernia Capital Management, we purchase promissory notes in affordable neighborhoods throughout the U.S. Our intent is to stabilize these neighborhoods while avoiding the displacement of its residents.
+We purchase promissory notes in affordable U.S. neighborhoods to stabilize neighborhoods and avoid the displacement of deserving residents.

 Get in touch with us here.